 008. Shrapnel wounds are characterized by everything except:

-1) the complexity of anatomical damage;
+1) complexity of anatomical damage;

 2) the presence of foreign bodies;